Handsonlearner/handsonlearner.github.io/index.md

 show_tile: false
 ---

-We serve all learners to engage in models that foster creativity, play, exploration, and build STEM knowledge.
+We serve all learners to engage in learning models that foster creativity, play, exploration, and build STEM knowledge.
 Learning should be hands-on, and fun!
 Dive in.